 After the falling edge of $\overline{\text{CS}}$ , the bus master can issue a READ opcode.
 Following the READ command is a three-byte address containing the 19-bit address (A18-A0) of the first byte of the read operation.
 The upper five bits of the address are ignored.
 After the opcode and address are issued, the device drives out the read data on the next eight clocks.
 The SI input is ignored during read data bytes.
 Subsequent bytes are data bytes, which are read out sequentially.
-Addresses are incremented internally as long as the bus master continues to issue clocks and $\overline{\text{CS}}$ is LOW.
-If the last address of 7FFFh is reached, the internal address counter will roll over to 00000h.
-The device also provides a writable, 8-byte serial number registers, which can be used to identify a specific board or a system.
-The rising edge of $\overline{\text{CS}}$ terminates a read operation and tristates the SO pin.
-The CY15X104QN read operation is shown in Figure 12.
+Addresses are incremented internally as long as the bus master continues to issue clocks and CS is LOW.
+If the last address of 7FFFFh is reached, the internal address counter will roll over to 00000h.
+Every data byte to be written is transmitted on SI in 8-clock cycles with MSb first and the LSb last.
+The rising edge of CS terminates a read operation and tristates the SO pin.
+The CY15X104QI read operation is shown in Figure 11.

-Figure 12.
+Figure 11.
 Memory Read Operation

-Fast Read Operation (FAST\READ, 0Bh)
+Fast Read Operation (FAST READ, 0Bh)

-The CY15X104QN supports a FAST READ opcode (0Bh) that is provided for opcode compatibility with serial flash devices.
+The CY15X104QI supports a FAST READ opcode (0Bh) that is provided for opcode compatibility with serial flash devices.
 The FAST READ opcode is followed by a three-byte address containing the 19-bit address (A18-A0) of the first byte of the read operation and then a dummy byte.
 The dummy byte inserts a read latency of 8-clock cycle.
 The fast read operation is otherwise the same as an ordinary read operation except that it requires an additional dummy byte.
-After receiving the opcode, address, and a dummy byte, the CY15X104QN starts driving its

-SO line with data bytes, with MSb first, and continues transmitting as long as the device is selected and the clock is available.
-In case of bulk read, the internal address counter is incremented automatically, and after the last address 7FFFh is reached, the internal address counter rolls over to 00000h.
+After receiving the opcode, address, and a dummy byte, the CY15X104QI starts driving its SO line with data bytes, with MSb first, and continues transmitting as long as the device is selected and the clock is available.
+In case of bulk read, the internal address counter is incremented automatically, and after the last address 7FFFFh is reached, the internal address counter rolls over to 00000h.
 When the device is driving data on its SO line, any transition on its SI line is ignored.
-The rising edge of $\overline{\text{CS}}$ terminates a fast read operation and tristates the SO pin.
-The CY15X104QN Fast Read operation is shown in Figure 13.
+The rising edge of CS terminates a fast read operation and tristates the SO pin.
+The CY15X104QI Fast Read operation is shown in Figure 12.